 In Massachusetts, a Good Samaritan Law has been passed in 2012, which protects overdose witnesses who call in an OD from being persecuted.
 If you’re in the state and are witness to a potential overdose, call 911 immediately.

-Emergency responders or ER personnel will typically administer Naloxone or a similar medication to stop the overdose and stabilize the individual.
+Emergency responders or ER personnel will typically administer Naloxone, or Narcan, to stop the overdose and stabilize the individual.
 Naloxone is available in injectable and inhaler form and either can be used to counteract the immediate effects of an opioid overdose.
 You can get Narcan at a pharmacy in Massachusetts, sometimes even for free.

 Afterward, medical detox may be started to help remove traces of opioids from the patient’s system.
 Drug substitution therapy may be used to ensure that the patient does not suffer from a fatal opioid withdrawal.
 This process will take as long as it’s needed for the patient to be well enough to receive counseling and therapy.

 There are many reasons for the rise in heroin use and overdoses.
 However, in Massachusetts, the rise is directly linked to a rise in the prescribing of powerful opioid-based painkillers.

 For many years there was a perception that pain was being under-treated, and that caused many doctors to be freer with their prescribing of powerful and potentially addictive medications like Oxycontin and Fentanyl.

 These painkillers are very effective at treating pain, but when not taken as indicated, they can also be powerfully addictive.
 Individuals who get addicted to these drugs often turn to heroin, since the drug is generally much cheaper than prescription drugs.

 There are several treatment options available for heroin use in Massachusetts and the Greater Boston Area, largely fueled by the demand brought on by the opioid crisis.
 Outpatient and residential opioid rehab and treatments are readily available in the state for all incomes and stages of recovery.